 (Subjective) recommendations:

--most featureful non-color phone with longest lasting battery: Nokia 6310i (6210 has less features but tends to be cheaper and has equally good battery, and 6510 has the same features as 6310i and is VERY light and small but the battery isn't as good),
+-most featureful non-color phone with longest-lasting battery: Nokia 6310i (6210 has less features but tends to be cheaper and has equally good battery, and 6510 has the same features as 6310i and is VERY light and small but the battery isn't as good),

--longest-lasting color phone: Nokia C3-00,
+-best battery in a color phone: Nokia C3-00,

 -most useful phones that still aren't modern smartphones: Nokia N95, Nokia E7, Nokia E72, Sony Ericsson Xperia X1, Nokia 2780 Flip,